vishalkharjul/CarND-MPC-Project/README.md

 ###  Model Predictive Control with Latency: The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

 I followed approch suggested in Q and A video of project (see main.cpp lines 108-111).
 I predicted current position of car post latency using kinematic model equations and used it to transform waypoints and also passed it to solver as current state.
 I modified cost function slightly by adding term of multiplication of steering angle and velocity.
 Idea is to reduce velocity of car when it is sharp turn.
-I referred articles written by fellow student and found it suyggesed by one of the student.
-I tried it in my model and with tunning of parameters, it worked well.
+I referred articles written by fellow students.
+This approch was recommened by one of the student.
+I tried it in my model and with recursive tunning of parameters, car is now able to complete track.